eiriktsarpalis/typeshape-csharp/README.md

 # typeshape-csharp [![Build & Tests](https://github.com/eiriktsarpalis/typeshape-csharp/actions/workflows/build.yml/badge.svg)](https://github.com/eiriktsarpalis/typeshape-csharp/actions/workflows/build.yml) [![NuGet Badge](https://buildstats.info/nuget/typeshape-csharp)](https://www.nuget.org/packages/typeshape-csharp/)

-Defines a port of the F# [TypeShape](https://github.com/eiriktsarpalis/TypeShape) library, adapted to patterns and idioms available in C#.
+This repo contains a port of the [TypeShape](https://github.com/eiriktsarpalis/TypeShape) F# library, adapted to patterns and idioms available in C#.

-## Motivation
+## Background & Motivation

-Datatype-generic programs (a.k.a. polytypic programs) refers to components that are capable of acting on the structure of arbitrary types without necessitating any type-specific specialization on behalf of their callers.
-Common examples include serialization libraries, structured loggers, data mappers, validation libraries, parsers, random generators, equality comparers, and many more.
+Datatype-generic programs (a.k.a. polytypic programs) is a term referring to components that are capable of acting on the structure of arbitrary types, without necessitating any type-specific specialization on behalf of their callers.
+Common examples of datatype-generic programs include serialization libraries, structured loggers, data mappers, validation libraries, parsers, random generators, equality comparers, and many more.

 In System.Text.Json, the method: